JadingTsunami/waveConstructor/README.md

 The long name will appear in the text output, allowing you to give more descriptive names with otherwise-unusable characters in the name.

+Short name must be at least 3 characters to avoid conflicts with Manual edge nodes.

 Refer to the wave for assignments, modifiers and edges using the short name.

 ### Groups